 The list was annotated with the remarks “What has happened to all the trousers?”
 Perhaps the men found them too useful to return)

 It is difficult to visualise what this uniform would have looked like.
 The photograph on the left shows Lieutenant Colonel Chester Masters of the Second Volunteer Battalion in 1883.
 It is unlikely that the ordinary soldier would have worn something identical to this but it could have been along these lines.
 The references to “old frogs” in the list of uniforms probably relates to an ornamental fastening rather an amphibian.
-Frogs could be very eye catching like these in the thumbnail image on the right but in the Volunteers (even in the case of the Lieutenant Colonel on the left) they could have been quite dark and discreet.
+Frogs could be very eye catching gold braid but in the Volunteers (even in the case of the Lieutenant Colonel on the left) they could have been quite dark and discreet.

 We are not sure why the Detachment was disbanded.
 We cannot find any newspaper article referring to it so would be pleased to hear from anyone who know more.